OrtizBot/OrtizBot.github.io/README.md

 ## Join Us on the Robotics Journey

 **Pilot Schools Wanted!**
 We are actively seeking pilot schools to participate in testing and refining our OrtizBot V1.
-If your school is interested in being part of this exciting initiative, please contact us at [pilots@ortizbot.com](mailto:pilots@ortizbot.com).
+If your school is interested in being part of this exciting initiative, [Pilot school information page.](/pilotschool).

 Stay tuned for updates and announcements as we progress with our projects.
 We are excited to bring affordable robotics solutions to schools and foster a new era of technological education.

-For more information, feel free to contact us at [info@ortizbot.com](mailto:info@ortizbot.com).
+For more information, feel free to contact us.

 ---
 **OrtizBot | Bringing Robotics to Schools on a Budget**